Frequently Asked Questions

 It depends how late.
 Prior to the course, late registrations may be accepted or denied at the university’s discretion.
 Once the program has begun, registration is not possible.

 • Registration: Return the registration form and pay the additional fee to Dragons.
 No refunds on academic fees are provided after payment is made.
-Deadlines: Fall (July 15) and Spring (Dec 1)
+Deadlines: Fall (Aug 25), Spring (Jan 25), Summer (May 25)

 Enrollment Process